Back to blog

 No real-user testing

 Dashboards built only from stakeholder opinions may miss the habits and shortcuts actual operators depend on.
-Short feedback loops with end users usually improve usability dramatically.
-Avoiding this one mistake often protects both budget and adoption quality.
+Short feedback loops with end users help reveal those gaps before launch.

-Dashboard cost depends on how many modules, roles, data sources, tables, and report types are involved.
-A simple KPI overview is far easier than a full operational dashboard with search-heavy workflows and permission-aware actions.
+Dashboard UX becomes more complex as roles, data sources, tables, report types and action states increase.
+A simple KPI overview is far easier to operate than a full workflow dashboard with search-heavy records and permission-aware actions.

 The most important scaling question is whether the dashboard is only for visibility or also for action.
 Once actions, approvals, exports, and alerts are involved, planning depth needs to increase.